24 Autocorrelation tests

 Large samples and heteroskedasticity.

-Note that such test, also known as Portmanteau test, provide an asymptotic result valid only for large samples.
-Moreover, the assumption of the test is that the observations are IID, hence the test does no apply in presence of heteroskedasticity.
+Note that such tests, also known as Portmanteau tests, provide an asymptotic result valid only for large samples.
+Moreover, the assumption of the test is that the observations are IID; hence the test does not apply directly in the presence of heteroskedasticity.

 24.3.1 Ljung-Box test